 What’s different about this fabric, unlike soft shells, is how the fabric is single-sided, and uses thick yarns instead of finer ones.
 The single-sided fabric is cooler than double-sided ones, since it doesn’t have an insulating layer of polyester on the inside, while thicker yarns allow for a more natural look and feel, and greater breathability.
 Despite how these are the heaviest pants on this list, I don’t find myself overheating in them, even when doing something athletic.
 The breathability and lack of heat-retaining lining really works that well, despite how often I usually overheat.

 The only downside for me is that the pockets are pretty small, making larger smartphones difficult to use with them, and they’re not super-stretchy like soft shells.
 Casual use will be just fine, along with light hikes and things like that, whereas crazy yoga stretch and karate kicks work better with a “true” soft shell pant.
 If you want more details, I’ve got an in-depth review here.

-Update: There’s a lightweight version live on Kickstarter!
-Just check out their site and you’ll see a link to the campaign.
+Update: Make sure to check out the recent Evolution Pant!
 It’s 2/3 of the weight, and includes the deeper pockets I recommended!

 6) Thunderbolt Jeans Lite

 These have actually been around for quite some time, but now that they’ve got a lightweight version, they’re great for year-round use.
 These are a true soft shell pant, using a Swiss fabric that has been the inspiration for all the others, with a double-sided construction, placing tough nylon on the outside, and softer polyester on the inside.